rlivings39/learning-rust/README.md

 Traits can be used as parameters `fn notify(item: &impl Summary)` to allow accepting any type implementing `Summary`.
 This is shorthand for the trait bound `fn notify<T: Summary>(item: &T)`.

-`+` can be used to create sum types to implement multiple traits
+`+` can be used to create sum types to implement if traits

 ```rust
 pub fn notify(item: &(impl Summary + Display));